vkatz/AndroidXLSViewer/README.md

-# AndroidXLSViewer
+# Android XLS Viewer library

-Simple Android widget wich allow to render and look *.xls files Allow to draw only( but easy to add edit functionality) Zoom/move are in.
+Simple Android widget wich allow to render and look *.xls files (excel / spreadsheet) Allow to draw only( but easy to add edit functionality) Zoom/move are in.